 In order to vote in elections and referendums you need to be on the electoral register.
-The electoral register is a list of the names and addresses of everyone who is registered to vote.
+The Register of Electors is a list of the names and addresses of everyone who is registered to vote.
+The current Register of Electors was published on 17 February 2014.

 To qualify, Commonwealth citizens must either have leave to remain in the UK or not require such leave.
 The definition of "Commonwealth citizen" includes citizens of British Crown Dependencies and British Overseas Territories.

-Citizens of other EU member states (excluding the Republic of Ireland, Cyprus and Malta) cannot vote in UK Parliamentary elections and must complete a separate form to vote in European Parliamentary elections.
+Citizens of other EU member states (excluding the Republic of Ireland, Cyprus and Malta) can vote at local government elections.
+They cannot vote in UK Parliamentary elections and must complete a separate form to vote in European Parliamentary elections.

 You can register if you are 16 years old or over.
 However, you cannot vote until you are 18.